KhabbabZakaria/KhabbabZakaria/README.md

 - 👋 Hi, I’m @KhabbabZakaria
-- 👀 I’m interested in Deep Learning, Machine Learning, Reinforcement Learning, Quantitative Analysis
+- 👀 I’m interested in Competitive Coding, Python Development, Deep Learning, Machine Learning, Reinforcement Learning, Quantitative Analysis, Statistics, Mathematics.
-- 🌱 I’m currently working on DRL in Finance
+- 🌱 I’m currently working on DRL in Finance and Software Development
-- 💞️ I’m looking to collaborate on any Deep Learning project
+- 💞️ I’m looking to collaborate on any Deep Learning project or Software Development
 - 📫 How to reach me - mail me in zakariak.engg@gmail.com

 <!---